Senebhenas

 Senebhenas (snb-ḥnˁ=s, "Health is with her") was the wife and queen consort of the ancient Egyptian king Sobekhotep III, who reigned in the 13th Dynasty, about 1750 BC.

+Attestations

 The queen is mainly known from a rock stela in the Wadi el-Hol.
 Here she bears a long title string, including the titles lady of all lands, king's wife and united with the white crown.
-There she is shown standing behind the king's mother Jewhetibew, indicating that she was the main wife of the king, as a second wife with the name Neni is also known and shown behind here.
+There she is shown standing behind the king's mother Jewhetibew, indicating that she was the main wife of the king, as a second wife with the name Neni is also known and shown behind her.